appiapay/manta-python/README.rst

 Primary repository
 ------------------

-To start working on ``pirlo`` you must first checkout a copy of the main repository::
+To start working on ``manta-python`` you must first checkout a copy of the main repository::

  $ git git@github.com:NanoRay/manta-python.git